tansengming/stripe-subscribe/README.md

 🔴 **This gem is still in Alpha and has not been tested on Production** 🔴

 This is a Rails Engine that makes it easy to work with Stripe Subscriptions.
-Checking a user's subscription and getting the user to select and pay for a plan is as simple as,
+Checking a user's subscription and getting the user to subscribe to a plan is as simple as,

 ```ruby
 # app/controllers/paid_features_controller.rb